 Seismic Retrofitting is an Option

 We urge you to compare the costs of a retrofit versus insurance.
-All the evidence shows that you and your retrofitted house should more or less be fine , though only a structural evaluation can confirm this.
+More than likely you need a no cripple wall retrofit or a cripple wall retrofit.
+Both of these retrofits are extremely effective.
 The cost of repairing a retrofitted houses in many cases will be less than the deductible on your expensive earthquake insurance policy.
+All the evidence shows that you and your retrofitted house should more or less be fine .

 In July of 2018 the CEA (California Earthquake Authority) FAQ page states: